SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

     script.onload = function () {
         // When the 'view-checkout' script is loaded, we can initialize the
         // Payment Menu inside our 'payment-menu' container.
-        // to open the Checkin
+        // To open the Checkin

-        //chosen not you ? suksess : fail window.payex.hostedView.checkout({
+        window.payex.hostedView.checkout({
             container: {
                 checkin: "checkin",